swift-conductor/conductor/docs/docs/faq.md

 ### How can I schedule workflows to run at a specific time?

-Netflix Conductor itself does not provide any scheduling mechanism.
+Conductor itself does not provide any scheduling mechanism.
 But there is a community project [_Schedule Conductor Workflows_](https://github.com/jas34/scheduledwf) which provides workflow scheduling capability as a pluggable module as well as workflow server.

 Other way is you can use any of the available scheduling systems to make REST calls to Conductor to start a workflow.
 Alternatively, publish a message to a supported eventing system like SQS to trigger a workflow.

 More details about [eventing](/configuration/eventhandlers.html).